aspecto-io/malabi/README.md

   </a>
 <a href="https://www.npmjs.com/malabi" target="_blank"><img src="https://img.shields.io/npm/v/malabi/latest.svg" alt="NPM Version" /></a>

-# OpenTelemetry based Javascript Test framework
+# Description
-TL;DR: This library introduces a new way of testing services: **Trace-based testing** (TBT). it is very useful when you want to validate integration between different parts.
+This library introduces a new way of testing services: **Trace-based testing** (TBT).
+It is very useful when you want to validate integration between different parts.
 For example: make sure elasticsearch received the correct params on insert.

 - 💻 **Developer friendly**: Built by developers, for developers who love distributed applications.